l3en00725/Web-Dev-Factory-HQ/docs/factory-instructions.md

      }
      ```
    - If build fails with "Rollup failed to resolve import", check if package needs to be in `noExternal`
+   - **CRITICAL**: NEVER use conflicting configurations:
+     - ❌ DO NOT set `build.rollupOptions.external` AND `ssr.noExternal` for the same packages
+     - ❌ DO NOT mark packages as external in build but not external in SSR
+     - ✅ DO use only `vite.ssr.noExternal` for server-side packages
+     - **Error to watch for**: "MiddlewareCantBeLoaded: Can't load the middleware" - this indicates conflicting Vite config
+     - If middleware fails to load, check `astro.config.mjs` for conflicting `external`/`noExternal` settings

 2. **Environment Variable Requirements**
    - MUST create/update `.env.example` file documenting ALL environment variables